sinonjs/sinon/docs/how-to/link-seams-commonjs.md

 ## Example

-The folder structur in our example looks like this
+The folder structure in our example looks like this

 ```
 .